 If your time zone needs to account for leap seconds,

 initialize the leap second information like this, where

 tz_file| mysql -u root mysql

 After running mysql_tzinfo_to_sql, it is best to restart the server so that it does not continue to use any previously cached time zone data.

-If your system is one that has no zoneinfo database (for example, Windows or HP-UX), you can use the package of pre-built time zone tables that is available for download at the MySQL Developer Zone:
+If your system is one that has no zoneinfo database (for example, Windows), you can use the package of pre-built time zone tables that is available for download at the MySQL Developer Zone: